k1jst/newsm-policy/healthsafety.md

 ## Health Procedures

-All volunteers and staff are requested to stay home when they are not feeling well
+All volunteers and staff are requested to stay home when they are not feeling well.
+The Museum hopes to maintain s